-PIT Deliverables
+PIT Deliverables- Applicable to all participants

 Programme Participants are responsible for managing their own testing process and will be required to demonstrate completion of their own PIT.

-Each Programme Participant undertaking PIT will be expected to provide the following test artefacts (as referred to in the PIT Guidance) to be validated by MHHSP & Code Bodies for Qualification Governance.
+Each Programme Participant undertaking PIT will be expected to provide the following test artefacts (as referred to in the PIT Guidance) to be validated by MHHSP & Code Bodies for MHHS Qualification governance.

 MHHS-DEL1049 PIT Approach and Plan